-For those using Chrome as their default browser, follow the step below to learn how to reset Google Chrome quickly.
+For those using Chrome as their default browser, follow the steps below to learn how to reset Google Chrome quickly.

 This will reset your startup page, new tab page, search engine, and pinned tabs.
-It will also disable all extensions and precise temporary data like cookies.
+It will also turn off all extensions and precise temporary data like cookies.
 However, your bookmarks, history, and saved passwords will not be cleared.

 A quick way to reset Google Chrome is by copying the line below, pasting it into your browser’s box, and pressing the Enter key.

 Doing the above step takes you directly to the Reset settings button.
-This is a great way to reset Google chrome, especially when you’re having browser issues.
+This is a great way to reset Google Chrome, mainly when browser issues occur.

 So, if you’re having issues like spyware or unknown extensions installed in your browser, you should reset Chrome.
-Resetting Chrome deletes temporary cookies, disabling all extensions, and more.
+Resetting Chrome deletes temporary cookies, turns off all attachments, and more.
 This is the quickest way to fix common issues with Chrome.